Brake light bulb replacement from $34

 Eventually, incandescent brake light bulbs will burn out from use.
 Brake light bulb replacement can be required once a year on some cars and on others, it can be several years, depending on the style of bulb and the usage.

-It’s almost always a minimal cost for brake light bulb replacement as a bulb is $5 to 10 dollars and the labour charge is between $10 and 20 dollars, although some designs are slightly more.
+It’s almost always a minimal cost for brake light bulb replacement as a bulb is $5 to $10 and the labour charge is between $10 and $20, although some designs are slightly more.

-Cars driven in stop-and-go urban traffic are likely to experience brake light bulb outages two or three times as frequently as highway cars.
+Cars driven in stop-and-go urban traffic are likely to experience brake light bulb outages two or three times as frequently vehicles used mainly for highway driving.

 Most cars on the road today still use an incandescent bulb for brake lights.
 It’s an automotive bulb similar in design to a household lightbulb with a filament that glows white-hot, shining light all around.